The average Anderssons

 Around 70 per cent of jobs can be found in the private sector, and 30 per cent in the public sector.
 A standard Swedish working week is 40 hours – 8 hours a day, 5 days a week.
 The minimum holiday entitlement is 25 days.

-In our average Swedish family Karl Andersson – a statistically typical Swedish man – works as a software developer, which earns him SEK 47,000 per month, or SEK 564,000 per year.
-Maria Andersson’s teacher’s salary is SEK 36,500 per month, or SEK 438,000 per year.
+In our average Swedish family, Karl Andersson – a statistically typical Swedish man – works as a software developer, which earns him SEK 51,200 per month, or SEK 614,400 per year.
+Maria Andersson’s primary teacher’s salary is SEK 38,000 per month, or SEK 456,000 per year.

-The salary figures are from Statistics Sweden’s salary search tool (September 2021), and before taxes.
+The salary figures are from Statistics Sweden’s salary search tool, and before taxes.
 Municipal taxes vary a lot depending on where you live but average around 32 per cent.
-Because of his higher salary, Karl must also pay a state tax amounting to 20 per cent of the part of his yearly pay that exceeds SEK 523,200.
+For those with an annual salary above 598,500 SEK, there is also a state tax of 20 per cent on the exceeding part.

 The following are some of the jobs that are in high demand in Sweden: midwife, civil engineer, nursery school/preschool teacher, nurse, doctor, teacher, software and system developer, specialist nurse, dentist, and system analyst and IT architect.